astronomer/docs/software_versioned_docs/version-0.34/create-project.md

 description: Get started on Astronomer Software.
 ---

-This is where you'll find information about creating a project and running it in a local Airflow environment.
+This is where you'll find information about creating a project and running it in a local Apache Airflow® environment.

 ## Prerequisites